Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron

 and the parallel autocorrelation time is described by,

 where $D_t$ and $D_s$ are the tumbling and spinning diffusion coefficients, respectively (see \ref{sec:derive} for the full derivation).
-We use these models to estimate the posterior distribution for $D_t$ and $D_s$ (full details of this analysis are given in \ref{sec:rotational}).
-The difference between these two diffusion coefficients is around $\qty{0.15}{\per\pico\second}\unskip$, which is in principle within the temporal resolution of many QENS instruments.
-Notably, we find a larger anisotropy, of around \num{4.5}\unskip, than in previous experimental and simulation studies.
-However, the previously used model-fitting approach is inconsistent: a single exponential function is used to infer a single effective timescale, which fails to model higher-energy local motions and artificially increases $D_t$ (discussed in detail in~\ref{sec:previous}), leading to an underestimation of the rotational anisotropy of benzene.
+We use these models, along with additional functional descriptions of fast vibrations and librations (full details of this analysis are given in \ref{sec:rotational}), to simultaneously estimate the posterior distributions for $D_t$ and $D_s$ (\cref{fig:simulation}b, inset).
+The difference between these two diffusion coefficients is around $ \qty{0.15}{\per\pico\second}\unskip\unskip \unskip $, which is in principle within the temporal resolution of many QENS instruments.
+Notably, we find a larger anisotropy, of around \num{4.5}\unskip\unskip \unskip , than in previous experimental and simulation studies.
+However, the model-fitting approach used previously is inconsistent: a single exponential function is used to infer a single effective timescale; this fails to model higher-energy local motions and artificially increases $D_t$ (discussed in detail in~\ref{sec:previous}), leading to an underestimation of the rotational anisotropy of benzene.

 To assess whether the rotational anisotropy of benzene can be observed in QENS measurements, an appropriate analytical model for the dynamic structure factor must be used.
 To our knowledge, no such model has been applied previously; hence, it is necessary to derive a $Q$/$\omega$-dependent analytical model for the anisotropic rotation of an axially symmetric rotor.
 This derivation is given in \ref{sec:derive}, and when expanded to the 2nd order spherical Bessel functions is,